American exceptionalism: Obama administration and later

 Some left-wing American commentators agree with Trump's stance; one example is Sherle Schwenninger, a co-founder of the New America Foundation, who in a 2016 Nation magazine symposium remarked, "Trump would redefine American exceptionalism by bringing an end to the neoliberal/neoconservative globalist project that Hillary Clinton and many Republicans support."
 However, Trump has also advocated an "America First" policy, emphasizing American nationalism and unilateralism, though with a greater emphasis on non-interventionism.
-And in his 2025 inauguration speech, Trump stated that "America will soon be greater, stronger, and far more exceptional than ever before."
+And in his 2025 inauguration speech, Trump stated "America will soon be greater, stronger, and far more exceptional than ever before."

 American exceptionalism has been a plank of the Republican party platform since 2012.
 The platform adopted in 2016 defines it as "the notion that our ideas and principles as a nation give us a unique place of moral leadership" and affirms that the U.S. therefore must "retake its natural position as leader of the free world."
 The term was adopted by former U.S. Vice President Dick Cheney in his 2015 book Exceptional: Why the World Needs a Powerful America.